Mikhail Lobanov: 2021 legislative election

-In 2021 Lobanov was nominated by Communist Party of the Russian Federation (despite the fact that he is not a member of the party) and received the support from Smart Voting as a candidate for the State Duma of the Russian Federation in the 197th Kuntsevo single-mandate constituency.
+Despite not being a member of the Communist Party of the Russian Federation, Lobanov received that party's endorsement, as well as support from Smart Voting, as a candidate for the State Duma of the Russian Federation in the 197th Kuntsevo single-mandate constituency.
 His main competitor was the candidate from the Moscow mayor's office, the TV presenter Yevgeny Popov, who was nominated by United Russia party and endorsed by Mayor Sergey Sobyanin.

-According to the results of voting in precincts, Lobanov comfortably led by a margin of more than 10 thousand votes, however, after the publication of the results of remote electronic voting (DEG), it turned out that he lost to Popov.
-According to official data, he received 72,805 votes (31.65%) - the best indicator among all opposition candidates in Moscow districts.
+According to the results of voting in precincts, Lobanov comfortably led by a margin of more than 10,000 votes, however, after the publication of the results of remote electronic voting (DEG), he lost to Popov.
+According to official data, he received 72,805 votes (31.65%), the best indicator among all opposition candidates in Moscow districts.

 Mikhail Lobanov did not recognize the results of the elections, urging other opposition candidates to join the fight for annulment of the results.
 Lobanov took part in the CPRF rally on Pushkinskaya Square on the night of September 20.
-Lobanov organized a meeting with State Duma member Denis Parfyonov in Ramenki on September 23 in order to promote cancellation of the results of remote electronic voting (DEG).

-On September 23 police visited Lobanov on the eve of the September 25 rally, as well as other protest leaders.
+On September 23, in advance of a planned rally for September 25, police visited Lobanov as well as other protest leaders.

+Arrest

+Mikhail Lobanov was arrested in the end of December 2022 and held in administrative detention for two weeks.

 Political views

-In terms of political views, he defines himself as a democratic socialist; among ideologically close foreign politicians, he names United States Senator Bernie Sanders and former leader of the British Labour Party Jeremy Corbyn.
+Lobanov professes democratic socialism as his core ideology; among ideologically close non-Russian politicians, he names United States Senator Bernie Sanders and former leader of the British Labour Party Jeremy Corbyn.
 The key points of his electoral program in 2021, using the leitmotif of "fighting blatant economic and political inequality," were raising the minimum wage, increasing the progressive scale of taxation, increasing spending on education and science, canceling pension reform and lowering the retirement age, and protecting the environment.
 Lobanov's campaign was supported by independent trade unions (Confederation of Labour of Russia) and a number of left-wing organizations (Russian Socialist Movement, Marxist Tendency, Union of Democratic Socialists and others).

-Mikhail Lobanov opposes Russian invasion to Ukraine.
+Mikhail Lobanov opposes the Russian invasion of Ukraine.
 On 7 June 2022 he was arrested by the police for anti-war banner «No War».
-In 24 June 2022, he was detained for fifteen days by Russian police and fined 40 000 rubles for having made statements on social media opposing the 2022 Russian invasion of Ukraine.
+On 24 June 2022, he was detained for fifteen days by Russian police and fined 40 000 rubles for having made statements on social media opposing the 2022 Russian invasion of Ukraine.